MarcBS/Ego-Object_Discovery/README.md

 Usage:

-	For a single object discovery execution: modify the parameters in loadParameters.m and then run main.m.
+	For a single object discovery execution:
+		- Modify the parameters in loadParameters.m
+		- Run main.m

-	For a battery of tests: comment the first line in main.m, change the parameters in tests_battery.m and run it.
+	For a battery of tests:
+		- Comment the first line in main.m
+		- Change the parameters in tests_battery.m and run it.

 	If you want to use the Multiscale Combinatorial Grouping (MCG) Objectness [4]:
 		- Download from the authors page: http://www.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/mcg/
 		- Configure installation path in loadParameters.m